 Supermetrics

 Data pipeline tool that pulls marketing data from Meta Ads (and 100+ other sources) into spreadsheets, Looker Studio, BigQuery, or data warehouses.
-Not a reporting tool itself — it's the connector that feeds your reporting.
+Not a reporting tool itself.
+It is the connector that feeds your reporting.

 Why agencies use it: If you build custom reports in Google Sheets or Looker Studio, Supermetrics automates the data refresh.
 Useful when AgencyAnalytics templates don't match your reporting style or when clients demand specific data cuts.